-LR 15, which came into force as a result of the Financial Services Authority's (FSA's) Investment Entities Listing Review,1 opened listing to a wide range of investment entities, including those investing in infrastructure assets.
+LR 15, which came into force as a result of the Financial Services Authority's (FSA's) Investment Entities Listing Review, 1 topened listing to a wide range of investment entities, including, for example, those investing in infrastructure assets.

-It was suggested to us at the time that, for large-scale infrastructure assets, there is no true secondary market and that, consequently, infrastructure funds are dependent on a tie-up with key providers to source future investment opportunities and satisfy investor demand for exposure to this specific asset class.
-Such a provider may also be the investment manager.
-As an investment manager falls within the definition of related party (LR 15.5.4R and LR 11.1.4R), this means that any such transactions would prima facie be a related party transaction and subject to the requirements in LR11.
+Here the context of infrastructure funds, it was suggested to us at the time that, for a pipeline of large-scale infrastructure assets, there is no true secondary market a key part of the investment proposition, and that, consequently, infrastructure funds are dependent on access to such assets could only be ensured through a tie-up with key providers to source future investment opportunities and satisfy investor demand for exposure to this specific asset class. -Such a provider may also be the investment manager.
+As an investment manager falls within the definition of related party (LR 15.5.4R and LR 11.1.4R), this means that any such transactions would prima facie be a-related party transaction and subject to the requirements in LR11.

-As a result, it was suggested to us that, given the illiquid nature of the asset class, if a fund had stated its intention to make such purchases and had procedures in place to manage any conflicts arising from the purchase, then it should be able to successfully argue that such acquisitions are in the ordinary course of its business (and therefore in accordance with LR 11.1.5R, not subject to the related party rules in LR 11).
+As a result, it was suggested to us that, givenin light of the illiquid nature of thecertain asset classeclasses, if a fund had stated its intention to make such purchases and had procedures in place to manage any conflicts arising from the purchase, then it should be able to successfully argue that such acquisitions are in the ordinary course of its business (and therefore; in accordance with LR 11.1.5R, not subject to the related party rules in LR 11).